Neighborhood Nursery

 Personas

-I modeled key tasks flows - such as browsing plant inventory and booking purchases, seeking gardening tips and scheduling consultations - and paired them with a clear site map to define the website’s navigation.
+I modeled key task flows - such as browsing plant inventory and booking purchases, seeking gardening tips and scheduling consultations - and paired them with a clear site map to define the website’s navigation.
 Together, these artifacts clarified user pathways, established intuitive page relationships, ensured a seamless structure to support the design phase.

 User Flow & Site Map

-Low-Mid Fidelity Wireframes
+Mid Fidelity Wireframes

 The evolving wireframes incorporated the core goals of the solution: clear services and pricing, an easy-to-browse inventory, inspiring imagery and video content, all while staying visually compelling in contrast to the cluttered, poorly designed sites common in the gardening space.